Uh oh…..so you’ve got a period lath and plaster ceiling that needs to come down hmm?

 Removing a lath and plaster ceiling from above

-We can briefly mention removing a ceiling from above here, as it is a popular method if you have access to a ceiling from above.
-Either from inside the loft space or if the floorboards have been taken up on a full renovation job of an empty house.
+I’ll briefly mention removing a ceiling from above as it is a popular method if you have easy access to the ceiling from above (either from inside the loft space or if the floorboards have been taken up on a full renovation job of an empty house).

 Working from above you can simply push the whole lath and plaster ceiling down into the room below, using a shovel, sledge hammer or even your boots.
 Simply tap the back of the laths close to and either side of the joists with your preferred tool (I recommend a lightish long handled 7lb sledgehammer)

-Although we can see the merit of working from above (easier work and less mess lands on you), we don’t recommend this method as it is inherently dangerous.
+Although I can see the merit of working from above (easier work and less mess lands on you), I don’t recommend this method as it is inherently dangerous.
 Great care must be taken not to fall through the joists.
-Jumping around on ‘open joists’ requires years of practice.
+Jumping around safely on ‘open joists’ requires years of practice.

 What have you learned from taking down your lath and plaster ceilings?
 Leave a comment, you might help someone else!

 Urban legend has it that you only need to read six books on a subject to be classed as an ‘expert’.
 So, here are some books I found interesting which will be useful to get you started!
 Or drop me a comment and ask a question.

 Old House Handbook: A Practical Guide to Care and Repair, by Roger Hunt and Marianne Suhr.
 Hardback.

 Don’t be deceived, this book may be at home on the coffee table, but it packs a lot of really useful information into its 208 pages.
 Passed and approved by my favorite ‘Institute’, the guys at SPAB, the Society for the Protection of Ancient Buildings.

 The book teaches you to work with your house, not fight it.
 Repair not restore or renovate.
 If you are into minimalistic, white flat surfaces and recessed downlights, this book may be a shock for you, as it educates us to live with a buildings character, not destroy it.